victor-pena/victor/_posts/2026-01-21-peru-spinoza.md

   html_document: default
 ---

-# In Spinozian Terms, Peru Is Doing Well
+# In Spinozian terms, Peru is doing well

-By liberal–institutional standards, Peru looks chaotic: unstable governments, permanent conflict, informality everywhere, rules that never fully settle.
+By liberal–institutional standards, Peru looks chaotic, because of ita unstable governments, permanent conflict, informality everywhere, rules that never fully settle.
 But in Spinozian terms, this diagnosis is upside down.

 For Spinoza, a political body is not evaluated by order, elegance, or moral appearance.
-It is evaluated by **potentia**: its capacity to *persist, adapt, recombine, and increase its power to act* under changing conditions.
+It is evaluated by **potentia** that is its capacity to *persist, adapt, recombine, and increase its power to act* under changing conditions.

 Measured this way, Peru is not failing, instead it is functioning.